-Connect & Collaborate London is a 3 year programme of events which aims to increase opportunity and visibility for disabled artists, musicians and sound artists.
+Connect & Collaborate London was a 3 year programme of events which aims to increase opportunity and visibility for disabled artists, musicians and sound artists.

-The project is funded by City Bridge Trust and has been running for 2 years.
+The project was funded by City Bridge Trust.

 The initial idea was to consider how musicians could develop their work by being connected with other artists from different backgrounds and genres.
 This resulted in innovative projects like Sonia Allori’s Seasons 4.0.

-This is the third and final year, designed to:
+The third and final year was designed to:

 - create opportunities for disabled musicians

 - increase the visibility of music made by disabled artists

 This work is part of our mission to break down disabling barriers to music and to work towards a culture of integrated music-making, where disabled and non-disabled musicians work together as equals with the same access to opportunities.

 We believe that increased visibility of high quality work by disabled artists will contribute to higher aspirations for young disabled musicians and a greater equality of opportunity in the sector.